onX Documentation

 Conformance Testing

-The conformance runner validates that any onX endpoint meets the standard.
-Run it from the web UI or via CLI.
+The conformance runner validates that your Juniper (or proxied onX) HTTP surface meets the reference expectations.
+Run it from the web UI—no separate CLI package required.

 What's Tested